Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 College of William and Mary

 King William III and Queen Mary II of England chartered the school in 1693.
 (Hence the name of the college.)
-Constructed in the 1690s, the Sir Christopher Wren Building is the oldest college building in the United States, though it was not continually in use as a college.
+Constructed in the 1690s, the Sir Christopher Wren Building is the oldest college building in the United States, though it was not continuously used as a college.
 During the American Revolutionary War and the Civil War, it served as a hospital.
 The Wren Building now houses classrooms and faculty offices and is open to the public.
 Guarding the entry are two British howitzers that the Americans seized after their victory in the Battle of Yorktown.
 Walk inside the Wren Building and view an original 17th-century classroom on the first floor, complete with long wooden benches and slanted wooden “desktops” for students and a raised lectern for professors.
 This is a self-guided experience.
 No admission is charged.
-Enter the Wren Building from Duke of Gloucester Street side.
+Enter the Wren Building from the Duke of Gloucester Street side.

 A classroom in the Wren Building at the College of William and Mary, Williamsburg